ZarehD/AspNetStatic/Readme.md

       dontUpdateLinks: true);
     ```

-If you want to omit static-file generation while you're still developing the site (to save CPU cycles?), you could configure a profile in _launchSettings.json_ and surround the `GenerateStaticPages()` call with an IF gate.
+If you want to omit static-file generation while you're still developing the site, you can configure a _launchSettings_ profile for SSG mode operation.
+To enable this,  you would surround the `GenerateStaticPages()` call with an IF gate.
 ```
 "profiles": {
   "SSG": {